JeroenVanB/LAMAS/docs/index.md

 ### Player Class

-The player class is an abstract class in which some basic functions are defined, such as _calculate_score()_ and _play_card()_.
-Many other functions consider finding a specific card of the player e.g. _get_highest_card()_ and _get_lowest_card_of_suit()_.
+The player class is an abstract class in which some basic functions are defined, such as _calculate_score()_ and _play\_card()_.
+Many other functions consider finding a specific card of the player e.g. _get\_highest\_card()_ and _get\_lowest\_card\_of\_suit()_.
 These functions are defined here, since they can be used in different types of tactics.
 The abstract class _Player_ is extended by different types of agents.
-The subclasses override the function _pick_card()_ and _guess_wins()_, in which the tactics are implemented.
+The subclasses override the function _pick\_card()_ and _guess\_wins()_, in which the tactics are implemented.
 This way, we created two simple agents called the _RandomAgent_ (RA), which plays random cards, and the _GreedyAgent_ (GA), which always plays the highest cards.
 The two subclasses that we mainly focussed on are the _GreedyKripkeAgent_ (GKA) and _FullKripkeAgent_ (FKA).
 These both make use of a Kripke model, to determine which cards to play.
 The GKA always tries to win a trick, using a set of rules based on a Kripke model.
 The FKA also uses the same tactics as the GKA to win tricks, but also has a losing strategy.
 These exact implementation of these strategies is explained below in the section 'Strategy'.

 ### GameModel Class

 The GameModel contains all the variables and functions to run the game.
-The function _next_move()_ keeps being executed in the main loop.
+The function _next\_move()_ keeps being executed in the main loop.
 It determines whose turn it is and checks if a trick, round or game should start or end.
 It also lets the current player make a move.
-At the start of each round, the cards are dealt, a trump is chosen en the _opener_ is determined.
+At the start of each round, the cards are dealt, a trump is chosen and the _opener_ is determined.
 In the next four steps, each player plays a card, which is added to the dictionary _table_.
-After the last player, _determine_winner()_ checks who played the winning card.
+After the last player, _determine\_winner()_ checks who played the winning card.
 That player becomes the new _opener_.
 After all the tricks of a round are finished, the points are calculated for each player.
 After the final round, the game ends.

 ### Knowledge_base class

 The _KnowledgeBase_ class is constructed to represent the knowledge of every player during the game.
 It initizales the knowledge base by considering it possible that every other player has a card _unless_ it has the card itself.
 This is done by the function _knowledge_of_remaining_cards_in_deck()_.
 To set the knowledge of the player itself, the function _set_knowledge_of_own_hand()_ is used.
-The function _remove_card_ is used to remove a card from the the knowledge base of the player if the card is played by another player.
-The belief about the cards in the game are also determined using the functions _get_highest_card_of_suit()_ and _get_highest_non_trump_cards()_ that return the highest card of a suit and the highest trump card that are currently in the game, respectively.
+The function _remove\_card_ is used to remove a card from the the knowledge base of the player if the card is played by another player.
+The belief about the cards in the game are also determined using the functions _get\_highest\_card\_of\_suit()_ and _get\_highest\_non\_trump\_cards()_ that return the highest card of a suit and the highest trump card that are currently in the game, respectively.
 The knowledge base also contains the belief about which cards are in the game and what player might have a certain card.
-Using the function _other_players_have_suit()_ it is determined if another player might also have the suit that you want to play.
-The function _player_might_have_suit()_ determines the belief of a player that other players might have a card of a certain suit.
+Using the function _other\_players\_have\_suit()_ it is determined if another player might also have the suit that you want to play.
+The function _player\_might\_have\_suit()_ determines the belief of a player that other players might have a card of a certain suit.

 ### Announcement class

 To use PAL in the game model, a _PublicAnnouncement_ class is created.
-If a player plays a card or cannot follow suit, he sends an announcement to all the other players in the game, which then update the corresponding Kripke model.
-If a player receives the announcement 'card_played', the player now does no longer consider that the other players have the card.
+If a player plays a card or cannot follow suit, he sends an announcement to all the other players in the game, which is then used to update the corresponding Kripke model.
+If a player receives the announcement 'card\_played', the player now does no longer consider that the other players have the card.
 The worlds and relations are updated accordingly to reflect this change.
 In the Kripke Model Viewer we show the Kripke models for a card for all players.

 <p style='display: block;margin-left: auto; margin-right: auto;'>
   <img src="knowledge_before_announcement.png" width="49%" />
   <img src="knowledge_after_announcement.png" width="49%" />
 </p>

 Above are two images of the Kripke Model viewer for the Queen of Spades.
 On the left we see the model before player East has made a move.
 Players North and South consider it possible that player East has the card.
 In the right image the same model can be observed after player East has made a move.
 East had to follow the suit of player North but he wasn't able to do so.
-A public announcement 'does_not_have_suit' is sent and received by all players.
+A public announcement 'does\_not\_have\_suit' is sent and received by all players.
 All players now know that player East does not have any Spades and they update all Kripke models of the Spade cards.
 In the Kripke Model viewer we now observe that no player thinks it is possible that East has the Queen of Spades as there are no relations, visualized by lines, to the "East has card" world.

 ## Visualization